acaylor/ajs-blog/content/posts/apcupsd.md

 That last command will make sure that go is working on your system.

 Clone the project and build an executable binary on your system:
+> This requires `git` to be installed on your system.
+You can alternatively download the latest version of the repo: `wget https://github.com/mdlayher/apcupsd_exporter/archive/refs/heads/main.zip && unzip main.zip`

 ```bash
 git clone https://github.com/mdlayher/apcupsd_exporter.git